Sophrony (Sakharov): Paris revisited

-In 1947, circumstances (possibly to publish St Silouan's works, possibly to complete his theological education, possibly due to deteriorating health, possibly due to difficulties of being non-Greek after WW2) forced Elder Sophrony to move to Paris.
+In 1947, circumstances (possibly to publish Silouan's works, possibly to complete his theological education, possibly due to deteriorating health, possibly due to difficulties of being non-Greek after WW2) forced Sophrony to move to Paris.
 Balfour helped him gain a passport.
-Here the faculty of St Sergius allowed Elder Sophrony to sit the examinations of the whole course, providing for his needs; however, upon arrival, this was blocked by faculty insistence on Elder Sophrony denying by silence the grace of the Moscow Patriarchate, which he refused to do.
+Here the faculty of St Sergius allowed Sophrony to sit the examinations of the whole course, providing for his needs; however, upon arrival, this was blocked by faculty insistence on Sophrony denying by silence the grace of the Moscow Patriarchate, which he refused to do.
 Sophrony settled in Russian House, an old-age home, in St Genevieve-des-Bois, assisting the priest and acting as father confessor.
 He had a major operation on a stomach ulcer.

-In 1948, Elder Sophrony produced the first mimeographed edition of Staretz Silouan on a hand-roneo.
-In it, Elder Sophrony outlined St Silouan's principles of theology, and explained many fundamental concepts (prayer for the whole world, God-forsakenness and the idea of all humanity being connected).
-In 1950 Elder Sophrony worked with Vladimir Lossky on the Messager de l'Exarchat du Patriarche Russe en Europe Occidentale until 1957.
-Lossky influenced Elder Sophrony's thoughts on many contemporary issues and complimented Elder Sophrony's work on Trinitarian thought and its application to the Church and humanity; however, Lossky would not talk about a deified human nature, nor about the idea of God-forsakenness in a positive view, as Elder Sophrony did.
+In 1948, Sophrony produced the first mimeographed edition of Staretz Silouan on a hand-roneo.
+In it, Sophrony outlined Silouan's principles of theology, and explained many fundamental concepts (prayer for the whole world, God-forsakenness and the idea of all humanity being connected).
+In 1950 Sophrony worked with Vladimir Lossky on the Messager de l'Exarchat du Patriarche Russe en Europe Occidentale until 1957.
+Lossky influenced Sophrony's thoughts on many contemporary issues and complimented Sophrony's work on Trinitarian thought and its application to the church and humanity; however, Lossky would not talk about a deified human nature, nor about the idea of God-forsakenness in a positive view, as Sophrony did.

-In 1952, Elder Sophrony produced a professional second edition of Staretz Silouan.
-This book brought much fame to both St Silouan and Elder Sophrony, and included a theological introduction to St Silouan's works, based on Lossky finding no theological value in the Saint's works.
+In 1952, Sophrony produced a professional second edition of Staretz Silouan.
+This book brought much fame to both Silouan and Sophrony, and included a theological introduction to Silouan's works, based on Lossky finding no theological value in Silouan's works.